About Megan

 Artist Statement

-I love piecing unexpected materials together and witnessing their story unfold before me.
-My work speaks to how the intricacies of layers, pattern, and texture come together to form something new and transformative- with found objects and paper often bearing no resemblance to their former shapes/ forms.
-I use collage, painting, ink, hand sewing, and sculpture in my work to pair shapes, my own marks, and patterns spontaneously with texture and color.
-I keep coming back to these themes of restoration, transformation, examining the real and hard, and trusting my instincts as an emerging artist.
+My work speaks to how the intricacies of layered forms come together to reveal something new and transformative- with found objects and paper often bearing no resemblance to their former selves.
+I use collage, painting, hand sewing, and sculpture to pair my own marks and patterns with texture and color.
+My mixed media pieces are sourced with materials from my local Buy Nothing group, found objects, and my robust collection of artifacts and ephemera from family life.
+Themes of identity. motherhood, and caregiving organically make their way into my work.